Diageo: A Premium Sin And Dividend Stock (Analysis And Summary)

 |Europe and Turkey||23|

-Emerging markets constitutes about 40 of sales, markets which are expected to grow faster than the developed markets.
+Emerging markets constitute about 40 of sales, markets that are expected to grow faster than the developed markets.

 This table summarizes the most important key numbers: